Ultra-processed food

 A 2026 review on UPF and rheumatic disease links emulsifiers, synthetic colours, and microplastic contaminants to gut-barrier disruption, endotoxemia, and a Treg/Th17 imbalance — a plausible mechanism for the elevated rheumatoid arthritis risk observed in high-UPF eaters.[9]

-The most important single piece of evidence in this field is a randomised crossover trial run by University College London, published in Nature Medicine 2025.[9]
-55 adults ate, for eight weeks each, two diets meticulously matched on the UK's Eatwell Guide for fat, saturated fat, protein, carbohydrate, salt, fibre, fruit, and vegetables — one made of UPFs, the other of minimally processed foods.
+A randomised crossover trial run by University College London, published in Nature Medicine 2025, is the field's most discussed recent evidence.[10]
+55 adults with overweight ate, for eight weeks each, two diets both built to the UK's Eatwell Guide — one made of UPFs, the other of minimally processed foods.
 They could eat as much or as little as they liked.

 Results:

-• Weight loss on the minimally processed diet was all from fat mass; lean muscle was preserved.
+• Weight loss on the minimally processed diet was largely from fat mass, with lean muscle preserved.

 Why processing itself harms: gut, inflammation, and the brain